Skellz64/Old-MC-Coordinates/README.md

 # Old-MC-Coordinates

-This is a simple jarmod that adds coordinates to Minecraft Infdev and Alpha debug screens.
+This is a simple jarmod that adds coordinates to Minecraft Alpha and Infdev debug screens.

 Works for minecraft versions (see downloads note) ranging from inf-20100227 to a1.1.2_01.
 These versions utilize infinte world generation, where coords are missing but needed.
 Notch didn't add coordinates until a1.2.3.

-<code style="color : gray">Extended support for versions following a1.2.3 may happen (w/revised display) in the future</code>
+<code style="color : gray">Extended support for versions following a1.2.3 may happen in the future</code>

 # Features